 What Does Agape always do?

 If we go back to verse 4 we are told what agape love is.
 It’s patient, it is kind.
 That though is only a partial list of what it is.
 We must go to the book of Galatians to see the rest of the list.

 In chapter 5 of Galatians it says, But the Holy Spirit produces this kind of fruit in our lives: love. . .

 Then there are 8 other things listed which are describing its attributes.
 Listen to how The Passion Translation words this verse.

 But the fruit produced by the Holy Spirit within you is divine love in all its varied expressions:

 And those expressions are; joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-This is the complete list that tells us exactly what love is.
+This is the complete list.

 Now that we know what it is, when we look at our verse for today we see what it does.
 It always protects, always trusts, always hopes, always perseveres.

 Did you notice that love doesn’t do any of those things some of the time?
 No, it does them all, all of the time!
 So, the question we must answer is, how can we express it all of the time?
 We found the answer earlier in Galatians 5, But the Holy Spirit produces this kind of fruit in our lives.